The war horses are out and snorting a dust-up in the world of, uh…how shall I say this?…of, er, city-dwelling folks who garden and stuff.

 From what I can glean, the Dervaeses, notable pioneers in the self-sufficiency and sustainability movement, have rattled the chains of bloggers and on-the-ground doers in the loose but connected community of urban dwelling sustainability aficionados (or what I like to call Urbane Homesteaders, patent pending).

 Under the auspices of their non-profit city-dwelling showcase home and farm, which is variously called Path to Freedom Urban Homestead and/or The Dervaes Institute, Julian Dervaes and company issued a letter detailing their copyrights and their expectation that when anyone used the terms “urban homestead” or “urban homesteading,” the proper trademark designation would need to follow the terminology.
+This is often an issue in the world of business in which trademark disputes are frequent; businesses looking to protect intellectual property rights are likely to seek out legal professionals, such as lawyers at cohen schneider law, to represent them.

 But as Stick a Fork In It blogger Gustavo Arellano notes, the Dervaeses maintained on their website that the trademark requirement was also in the best interest of all citified grub-growers.
 “You tell us,” they asked, “who would you rather own the trademarks?
 Us or a big business corporation?”